 But as street food becomes more of an industry and more traders arrive on the scene the change has invariably come pounding in.
 More and more venues are opening their doors to traders, and more and more traders are going for electric setups.
 This means that as the number of traders increases, so to do the power provisions.
 Three years ago I would never have considered cooking on electric, because it would have meant shipping a small car’s worth of generator around with us.
 Now, with power readily available all over the place, it seems terribly viable.

 This does sway the decision back towards gas though.
 I would hate to be ruled out of an event just because the organisers didn’t have the power to run our gear.
 To sum up, here is a raunchy little comparison between cooking on gas or electric.
-We will probably end up with the kit to do both.
+Update: We went for gas.

 - Cheaper to run